AnyPlace: Learning Generalized Object Placement for Robot Manipulation: Introduction

-In this work, we address generalizable object placement that is robust to different objects and capable of predicting diverse placement poses across various tasks, similar to general-purpose object grasping methods.
-To achieve this, we have developed a fully synthetic dataset that contains 1,489 generated objects and captures three common placement configurations: inserting, stacking, and hanging.
-Based on this dataset, we develop a placement prediction pipeline that consists of a high-level placement position proposal module and a low-level placement pose prediction model.
-For the high-level module, we leverage a large segmentation model SAM-2 \cite{ravi2024sam} to segment objects of interest and prompt the Molmo VLM \cite{deitke2024molmopixmoopenweights} to propose all possible placement locations.
-Only the region around the proposed placement is fed into the low-level pose prediction model.
-By first providing a rough region for the low-level module to focus on, the model can effectively generalize across objects, learn their geometry, and capture diverse placement configurations.
-For the low-level pose prediction models, we build upon diffusion to predict precise and multimodal placement poses.
-We demonstrate the effectiveness of our methods across different placement tasks in simulation, where we significantly outperform baseline models in terms of pick-and-place success rate and placement location coverage.
-In real-world evaluation, our model achieves an 80\% success rate on the vial insertion task, demonstrating robustness to noisy data and generalization to unseen objects.
+We reframe the placement problem as a \textit{pairwise shape mating}~\cite{chen2022neural}, allowing us to \textit{unify multiple placement tasks into a single learning objective}.
+In this work, we address generalizable object placement that is robust to different objects and capable of predicting diverse and precise placement poses across various tasks, such as placing in open areas, inserting in fine slots, and hanging.
+We have developed a fully synthetic dataset that captures three common placement configurations: \textit{inserting, stacking, and hanging}.
+Furthermore, we develop a placement prediction algorithm that consists of a high-level placement position proposal module and a low-level placement pose prediction model.
+We use a spatial VLM to propose all possible placement locations and extract the local point cloud regions based on them.
+By providing a coarse region for the low-level module to focus on, the model can effectively generalize across objects, learn their geometry, and capture diverse placement configurations.
+We use a diffusion model for fine pose prediction, conditioned on a small local point cloud region, which enables precise and multimodal placement pose predictions.
+We demonstrate the effectiveness of our methods across a range of placement tasks in simulation, as well as diverse real-world tasks, outperforming the baseline models in terms of success rate and coverage in both cases.
+The key contributions of our work are: \begin{enumerate} \item We propose a novel object placement approach that leverages a VLM to reason about potential placement locations and a low-level pose prediction model to predict placement poses based solely on the region of interest.
+We show that this coarse-to-fine mechanism allows us to significantly improve performance with respect to baseline methods in terms of success rate, precision, and placement mode coverage. \item We develop a data generation pipeline and build a fully synthetic dataset containing thousands of generated objects and capturing a wide range of local placement configurations. \item We demonstrate our approach generalizes to the real world on 16 placement tasks with novel objects and varying degrees of precision requirements. \end{enumerate}